DreamBNC/znc/README.md

 ## Special config options

-When you create your ZNC configuration file via --makeconf, you are asked two questions which might not be easy to understand.
+When you create your WZNC configuration file via --makeconf, you are asked two questions which might not be easy to understand.

 > Number of lines to buffer per channel